- Hypnos from Digimon Tamers has black helicopters, though their effectiveness quickly fades against Mons.

 - Helicopters are said to routinely patrol the border of the fabled Area 51 military facility in the Nevada desert.
 Some claim the helicopters more or less harass you by flying low and stiring up dust.

-- The page image is Kamov's Ka-50 Black Shark or Ka-52 Alligator.
+- The page image is Kamov's Ka-50 Black Shark.
 Notice how it has no tail rotor?
 It's a coaxial design, meaning the two rotors rotate in opposite directions on the same shaft, thereby stopping the helicopter from spinning like a top, and also lacking that much more vulnerable tail rotor.

 - The US Navy SEALs who took out Osama bin Laden apparently operated helicopters that while not exactly black, were designed with stealth capability, the tail section of one being shown ad-nauseam on international news when the chopper crashed and the SEALs had to blow the rest of it up to keep it secret.
 The helicopter was apparently a heavily modified version of the UH-60 Blackhawk that was not known to exist outside of high-level military and government circles.